marsal-silveira/File-Readr/README.md

-# Involves-Challenge
+# File-Readr
-File Reader (Involves evaluation for Java Backend Developer position).
+File Reader is a command line tool that allows you to get some data from a file.